• Skip to content

 Review descriptions regularly to ensure what’s written still reflects the job qualifications, responsibilities, and compensation.

-This kind of process helps the organization to maintain objectivity when giving job assignments and awarding salary.
+This kind of process helps the organization to maintain objectivity when giving job assignments and awarding salaries.

 6. Relatives Need Training Also

-Hiring relatives for jobs they don’ have the experience, skills, or knowledge to perform is bad for you, your church, and for them.
+Hiring relatives for jobs they don’t have the experience, skills, or knowledge to perform is bad for you, your church, and for them.

-This is another area in which having written job descriptions help.
+This is another area in which having written job descriptions helps.

 Every job description should include minimum and preferred education requirements.